 In that article, I shared tons of examples of lies women tell themselves all the time, before going on to explain exactly how to take those lies captive and replace them with the truth of Christ.
 I bet you’ll recognize some of those lies in your own life as well.

-But there’s just one problem… in order to replace negative thoughts with the truth about your identity in Christ — you have to know what it is!
+But there’s just one problem… in order to replace negative thoughts with the truth about who you are in Christ — you have to know what it is!

 Getting in the habit of reading your Bible regularly and learning how to study your Bible for yourself are the two BEST ways to do this.
 But today I thought I’d get you started off with 10 very powerful “Who I Am in Christ” statements to get you thinking.

 And knowing who we are in Christ–really knowing–and finding our identity in him?
 That changes everything.

 Who I Am in Christ: 10 Life-Changing Truths All Christians Must Know

 1. In Christ, I am Loved (Colossians 3:12)